 On an early Sunday morning, a Frenchtown School District employee arrived at Frenchtown Junior High and High School to discover a leak.
 A pipe in the boiler room had broken, spilling more than 1,200 gallons of water per minute throughout the school.

 Overall, 50,000 square feet of damages were caused which affected the gymnasiums, multiple classrooms, and walls throughout the building.
 Work was completed only two and a half weeks after classes resumed.
-Frenchtown School District was very satisfied with the flood restoration service work performed by Dayspring.
-They were even more impressed to have them still reaching out a couple of months later.
+Frenchtown School District was very satisfied with the flood restoration service work performed by DKI, and the follow up a couple of months later.